top of page

 Walking difficulty:

-The ~10 km trek up to our remote campsite in Namdapha (if required) and much of the searching for herons will involve walking along large boulder-filled riverbeds.
-All participants should be sure-footed in this extremely uneven terrain and able to keep a reasonable pace.
+We may take a several kilometre trek to a remote campsite in Namdapha if required, which will involve walking along large boulder-filled riverbeds.
 The rest of the tour will be easy roadside and trail birding.

 Tour cost includes: